uxebu/jasmine-matchers/README.md

 This used to be our (uxebu's) collection of matchers that moved from project to project, got extended here and there, let's share it.

+TODO
+- split up in multiple files, to clean up code a bit
+- write grunt file to
+  - integrate with travis
+  - build one file, for easier inclusion